91pavan/Cinemation/README.md

 Cinemation is a very miniature movie search engine .
 Interface is really simple .
 Very responsive .
 Uses Rotten Tomatoes API and PHP as the coding language .
+Oh and also , i use twitter bootstrap for the design

 Feel free to fork .